 1 tsp Passover vanilla extract

 Place the quinoa and water right into a small saucepan and bring it to a boil over medium warmness.
-Reduce the heat to low, cowl the saucepan, and cook dinner the quinoa for 15 mins, or until all the liquid has been absorbed.
+Reduce the heat to low, cover the saucepan, and cook the quinoa for 15 minutes or until all the liquid has been absorbed.
 Set the pan aside.
-The quinoa may be made 1 day earlier—Preheat the oven to 350°F (180°C).
+The quinoa may be made one day earlier—Preheat the oven to 350°F (180°C).
 Use cooking spray to grease a 12-cup (2.8L) Bundt pan.
 Sprinkle the potato starch over the greased pan and then shake the pan to cast off any excess starch.

-Place the quinoa within the bowl of a meal processor.
-Add the orange juice, eggs, vanilla, oil, sugar, cocoa, baking powder, and salt and system till the mixture may be very smooth.
-Melt the chocolate over a double boiler, or place in a medium microwave-safe bowl, and installed a microwave for 45 seconds, stirring and then heating the chocolate for any other 30 seconds, until it’s far melted.
+Place the quinoa in the bowl of a meal processor.
+Add the orange juice, eggs, vanilla, oil, sugar, cocoa, baking powder, and salt until the mixture is very smooth.
+Melt the chocolate over a double boiler, or place it in a medium microwave-safe bowl, and install a microwave for 45 seconds, stirring and then heating the chocolate for any other 30 seconds until it’s far melted.
 Add the chocolate to the quinoa batter and technique till properly blended.
-Pour the batter into the prepared Bundt pan and bake it for 50 mins, or until a skewer inserted into the cake comes out clean.
+Pour the batter into the prepared Bundt pan and bake it for 50 minutes, or until a skewer inserted into the cake comes out clean.

-Let the cake cool for 10 minutes, and then remove it lightly from the pan.
-Let it cool on a wire cooling rack.
+Let the cake cool for 10 minutes, then remove it lightly from the pan and place it on a wire cooling rack.

 To make the glaze, soften the chocolate in a massive microwave-secure bowl within the microwave (see above) or over a double boiler.
 Add the oil and vanilla and whisk properly.
-Let the glaze set for five minutes, and then whisk it once more.
+Let the glaze set for five minutes, then whisk it again.
 Use a silicone spatula to unfold the glaze all around the cake.

 Serves 12